Bill1235813/academic-homepage/content/author/admin/_index.md

 +++

-I am currently a Ph.D. student at University of Southern California, co-advised by
+I am currently a 4-th year Ph.D. candidate at University of Southern California, co-advised by
 <a href="https://robinjia.github.io/" target="_blank">Prof. Robin Jia</a> and
 <a href="https://jessethomason.com/" target="_blank">Prof. Jesse Thomason</a>.
-My research interests mainly focus on natural language processing and machine learning.
+My research interests mainly focus on natural language processing and neuro-symbolic methods.
 Previously, I worked with
 <a href="https://viterbi-web.usc.edu/~feisha/" target="_blank">Prof. Fei Sha</a>
 on vision-language navigation and language pretrained models.

 I finished my bachelor of computer science at Simon Fraser University and Zhejiang University through a Dual Degree Program.
-During my undergraduate period, I worked with
+During my undergraduate time, I worked with
 <a href="https://www.cs.sfu.ca/~mori/" target="_blank">Prof. Greg Mori</a> and
 <a href="https://www.cs.sfu.ca/~oschulte/" target="_blank">Prof. Oliver Schulte</a>
 on robotics and reinforcement learning.

-Here is my latest <a href="https://billzhu.me/files/Wang_Zhu_s_Resume_upload.pdf" target="_blank">Curriculum Vitae</a>.
+Here is my latest <a href="https://billzhu.me/files/Bill_CV.pdf" target="_blank">Curriculum Vitae</a>.